University Counselling Service

 - personal and relationship problems.

-Appointments are usually made by completing an online 'pre-counselling form' which enables students to be placed with an appropriate counsellor as quickly as possible.
+Access to the University Counselling Service is by self-referral, through the completion of an online form.
+This enables students to be placed with an appropriate counsellor as quickly as possible.

 Students with serious or enduring mental health problems can be referred to the University Mental Health Adviser by College or University staff.